Kasivisvesvara Temple, Lakkundi: Superstructure

+Outer walls

 Defaced Ramayana scene on the outer walls, Ravana challenging Kailasha.

 The upabhadra parts of the outer walls are equally innovative.
 Along with decorative elements drawn from themes of nature, they are filled with narrative scenes from Hindu legends.
 In particular, elephant-themed legends from the Mahabharata, the Ramayana and the Shiva Purana are depicted, for instance the Gajantaka, the Kailasaharana and the Tarakasura-vadha legends.

 In the khattaka-niche of the bhadra, there are traces of Hindu gods and goddesses.
 These are too mutilated to identify the deities.
 The damage seems deliberate, and not from erosion, because the decoration around the niche is in near original form and the shapes can be recognized.
 These niches show the north Indian Nagara-shikaras at the top with deep trifoil arch, and andakas at their base.
 The details are well preserved.
 This motif repeats vertically like fractals, diminishing in proportions.
 These repeating motifs are aligned.
 At the very top of these patterns is depicted the Nagara-ghantas and makara-malas, such as those found in the surviving north Indian temples.
 Since the top of the superstructure is missing, it is unclear how the shilpins had completed this synthesis at the very top.

 The temple has two kapili-walls at each side.
 These have foliated wall pilasters that is boldly projecting.
 A prominent nasi combined with a smaller surnasi are shown being lifted by lions.